siddharth1193/siddharth1193/README.md

 # Hi there! 👋 I'm Siddharth Kumar

-🎓 Currently pursuing *B.Tech in Computer Science and Engineering* at TIT & Science, Bhopal.
+🎓 Currently pursuing *B.Tech in Computer Science and Engineering* at Rajiv Gandhi Proudyogiki Vishwavidyalaya, Bhopal.

 ---